This page will help anyone setup a music server from start to finish!

 You can use an older computer for the task of server but some models are more ideal than others.
-My recommendations are a Dell Optiplex (an old Core 2 model would suffice) or a Mac Mini (2010 or higher).
-Both have a small footprint and use very little electricity.
+My recommendations are a Dell Optiplex (an old Core 2 model would suffice), an HP EliteDesk (smallest form factor) or a Mac Mini (2010 or higher).
+Each has a small footprint and all very little electricity.
 For example, the Mac Mini will run at 6W at idle and a maximum of 85W.
 You will want to use an SSD hard drive to install the operating system on and secondary drive for your music.
 If you can afford to use an SSD for both, do so.
 Hybrid drives such as the Seagate Fire Cuda are also fast and robust for this purpose.
 Make sure that you have at least 4GB of RAM.
 If you are on a budget, any computer on hand that is newer than 2010 that can connect to the internet should work.

 Part two: Installing Ubuntu Server

 First you will need to download Ubuntu Server ISO image.
 Then you will need to burn the Ubuntu Server ISO image to a DVD or flash it to a USB thumb drive.